-Legumes and tofu are a nutritious and inexpensive.
-They are a good source of vegetable protein and iron.
+Legumes and tofu are nutritious.
+They provide plant protein and iron.
 Legumes are also rich in fibre.
+These foods are both environmentally friendly and inexpensive.

 There are many kinds of legumes, including lentils, chickpeas, kidney beans, black beans, white beans, etc. You can offer them as puree, mash them with a fork, or add them to soup or other dishes.